juankaramirez/TiendaAPIRest/README.md

 TiendaAPIRest
 =============

 RESTful Web Service API.
 Basic online store developed to see how a RESTful API works, being consumed by a client.
+First time using Silex Framework.

 - Consumer: clienteTiendaAPIrest.